Laura Owens and Edgar Bryan, 2012 Fine Arts Distinguished Visiting Artists in Painting

 Nader Tehrani and Sharon Johnston, 2011 Donghia Designers in Residence

-Nader Tehrani of Office dA and Sharon Johnston of JohnstonMarklee led a week-long master class in Architecture/Landscape/Interiors and presented a public lecture on Jan 27.
+Nader Tehrani of Office dA and Sharon Johnston of JohnstonMarklee led a week-long master class in Architecture/Landscape/Interiors and presented a public lecture.
 The Angelo Donghia Foundation supports this program annually.
-Past designers include Eva Maddox and LTL Architects.
+Past designers include Eva Maddox, LTL Architects, Xavier Vendrell, and Shashi Caan.

 Helios House, a joint project by Office dA and JohnstonMarklee, is a sustainable gas station in L.A,, with roof solar panels and recycled glass mixed into its concrete floor.
 Within the site, water, heat, energy, lighting, and material systems are all built to maximize sustainability and energy efficiency.